 The drug may be of benefit to those whose carcinoid syndrome is not adequately controlled by somatostatin analogues (Octreotide/Lanreotide).
 It doesn’t replace somatostatin analogues – it is an additional treatment.

-The US FDA’s decision to approve the drug is anticipated by 28 February 2017 (previously 30 November 2016).
+The US FDA’s approved the drug 28 February 2017.
 The European Medicines Agency has also accepted the filing for Telotristat Ethyl as an adjunct (i.e. in addition) to somatostatin analogue therapy for the long-term treatment of carcinoid syndrome.
+Approval to follow.